box/box-python-sdk-gen/docs/collections.md

 ### Arguments

 - collection_id `str`
   - The ID of the collection.
-  - Used as `collection_id` in path `path` of the API call
+Example: "926489"
+- fields `Optional[str]`
+  - A comma-separated list of attributes to include in the response.
+This can be used to request fields that are not normally returned in a standard response.
+Be aware that specifying this parameter will have the effect that none of the standard fields are returned in the response unless explicitly specified, instead only fields for the mini representation are returned, additional to the fields requested.
-- query_params `GetCollectionItemsQueryParamsArg`
+- offset `Optional[int]`
-  - Used as queryParams for the API call
+  - The offset of the item at which to begin the response.
+Queries with offset parameter value exceeding 10000 will be rejected with a 400 response.
-- headers `GetCollectionItemsHeadersArg`
+- limit `Optional[int]`
+  - The maximum number of items to return per page.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns